Business strategy lessons from history.

 →Joseph StiglitzNobel Laureate economist renowned for his work on asymmetric information, public economics, and development economics. - 1944 — Present

-→Larry EllisonCo-founder of Oracle; built the dominant enterprise database. - 1944 — Present
+→Larry EllisonOracle's Architect: A relentless competitor who built the dominant enterprise database and cloud platform. - 1944 — Present

 →Paul SingerThe founder of Elliott Management, known for his aggressive activist investing and distressed debt strategies. - 1944 — Present